Delving into the rich world of animal fats and the uses they have is the mark of any cooking or nutrition aficionado.

 Suet is special for a few reasons:

-1. It has the highest smoke point of any fat, which makes it ideal for baking.
+1. Its high smoke point makes it ideal for baking

 If you’re into baking at all, you know the struggle around freezing butter to prevent it from melting too soon, getting temperatures exactly right to aim for certain textures, etc.